rafael-santiago/tulip/doc/MANUAL.md

             |---------|-----------------|-------------|

     <Base>
-	    Basically you should "boogie" twice and back to the intro riff.
+	    Basically you should "shuffle" twice and back to the intro riff.
 	    The ***whole base*** is done twice.

                                                                   lr......